 Gotta Try ‘Em All!

 There are a serious number of fan-made Pokémon games in development.
 The cycle of updates and new releases is nearly constant.
 Taking the time to develop, rearrange, and craft the world of Pokémon is painstaking.
 Yet thousands of artists and developers continue out of love for the games.
+You might also enjoy these fan-made Pokémon MMOs.

 In addition to fan games, have you considered trying some Pokémon challenges to test your skills?